West Suffolk College: Bury St Edmunds Technical Institute

+The recommendations of the Ministry of Education, coupled with the growing demand for further education, prompted the planning and construction of a new, dedicated building for the Technical Institute.
+This marked a significant step towards the establishment of the West Suffolk College of Further Education as it exists today.
+Although Watterson retired before the new building's completion, he acknowledged the contributions of key figures like Mr. A.T.
+Candler, Mr. J.E.
+Norris, and Mrs. K.G.
+Pugsley, who played essential roles in the Institute's development and transition.

+1970s to the modern day

 In the 1970s and 1980s, the college expanded; from 1970 to 1977, the Engineering, Construction and Motor Vehicle training centres were built.
 In 1983, Australia House, a dedicated beauty, hair and hospitality school was opened.
 A year later, a purpose built facility for students with learning difficulties and disabilities was built.
 The expansion continued into the 1990s; with Gibraltar House opening in 1999.

 In 2006, the college was awarded Grade 1: Outstanding by Ofsted and in 2011, Dr Ann Williams, the then Principal, was appointed an OBE for services to Further Education in the Queen's Birthday Honours list.
 She was replaced by Dr Nikos Savvas in 2013.
 In 2014, a new building, The Gateway, now the face of the college, was opened.
 The following year the college received confirmation of a £7m government grant to help pay for an £8m energy, engineering and manufacturing teaching centre.
 In September 2015, the college began Animal Care and Management courses at the Newmarket Academy.
 In 2016, the college was ranked in the top five per cent in the country for its achievement rates in Level 3 Vocational Diplomas, the best in the Eastern Region, and the second best GCSE English resit results in the country.

 Former Chairs of Governors at the college have gone on to be awarded an MBE, including Elizabeth Milburn and Richard Carter.
-The current Chair of Governors at the college and Suffolk Academies Trust, Elton D'Souza is a National Leader of Governance.
+The current Chair of Governors at the college and Eastern Education Group Trust, Elton D'Souza is a National Leader of Governance.

 The college offers a range of Apprenticeships and in 2016, it enrolled over 1,000 people onto its apprenticeships, with an achievement rate eight per cent higher than the national average at 78%.

 Following an inspection under new grading criteria, the college was graded as 'Good' by Ofsted.

 The college was named in July 2019 as a computing hub for the National Centre for Computing Education.